EvanWen036/DecodeBCI/docs/README.md

 ### Same-train: Overt

 The first scenario: training and testing on overt had by far the best performance out of any scenario.
 As shown in [Figure 5](#fig-roc1), the model achieved near-perfect AUC across the six folds.
 The per-fold accuracies were 97.5\%, 95.0\%, 97.5\%, 97.5\%, 95.0\%, and 95.0\%.
 The model's overall cross-validated accuracy was 96.3\% (std.
 1.25).
-In the case of the overt dataset, the per-fold ROC and accuracy closely matched the overall classification performance, meaning fold performance was relatively representive of overall performance.
+In the case of the overt dataset, the per-fold ROC and accuracy closely matched the overall classification performance, meaning fold performance was relatively representive of overall performance for both accuracy and ROC.
 [Figure 5](#fig-roc1) contains the ROC curves for each fold as well as the overall ROC curve.

 <figure id="fig-roc1" style="display: block; margin: 0 auto; text-align: center;">
   <img src="./assets/sameTrainOvertROC.png" alt="ROC curve for SVM trained and evaluated on overt data" />